Human Resources

 Person reading the completion of a background check on a smartphone during the onboarding process

-The Duty of Care: Protection Instead of Distrust
+Duty of Care: Protection Instead of Distrust

 A check is thus not an aggressive act against an outsider but a defensive measure to protect internal culture and reputation.
-Not checking risks losing the trust of those who already support the company.
+Not checking risks losing the trust of those who already uphold the company.

-Signaling: A Quality Mark for High-Potentials
+Signaling: A Quality Trait for High Potentials

 The 'European Way': Validation Instead of Investigation